jgilbert01/aws-lambda-stream/README.md

 ```

 ### Parallel
 Asynchronous Non Blocking IO is probably the most important feature for optimizing throughput.
 The Highland.js [parallel](https://highlandjs.org/#parallel) feature allows us to take full control.
 When using this feature, upstream steps will continue to be executed while up to N asyc requests are waiting for responses.
-This feature along with `pipelines` allows us to maximize the utilization of every lambda invocation.
+This feature along with `pipelines` allows us to optimize the utilization of every lambda invocation.

 ```javascript
   ...